GrantCox123/aMazingGravity/README.md

 # aMazingGravity
-This code controls an Arduino for an arcade game called aMazing Gravity, for more info visit my website https://grantengineeringportfolio.weebly.com/ and go under classes, DE, and click on the page titled aMazing Gravity.
+This code controls an Arduino for an arcade game called aMazing Gravity, for more info visit my website https://grantengineeringportfolio.weebly.com/amazing-gravity.html